 Ah, to be in a good mood and feel great about yourself!
 Imagine if you could find a way to achieve those feelings nearly everyday?
 Well you can with natural serotonin boosters.
-Serotonin is a neurotransmitter that affects our mood and appetite.
+Serotonin is a neurotransmitter that improve our mood and controls our appetite.
 Natural serotonin boosters include tryptophan and 5-Hydroxytryptophan (5-HTP) among others.
 Consumption of high quality protein is the key to serotonin production.
 Thus, vegetarians are at risk for developing a serotonin deficiency.

 The Happy Hormone